This is a repost but slightly edited.

 So, am I an expert in the fitness field?
 Absolutely not.

 But I speak from the heart and the advice I give is based on my own personal experience.
 And from other health groups that I am part of.
 I do my homework before investing my time into anything.
+This is what I learned when working with a personal trainer who taught me the importance of setting small and achievable goals.

 Setting small and realistic goals